-If a cybercriminal intercepts your debit card number, they can immediately drain your account.
+If cybercriminals intercept your debit card number, they can immediately drain your account.

 Credit cards come with more protection.
 For example, as we explain in “7 Ways to Guard Your Wallet — and Identity — When Shopping Online,” credit card transactions are protected under the Fair Credit Billing Act:

 “This federal law provides you certain consumer protections, like the ability to dispute billing errors and to withhold payment while your creditor investigates the disputed charges.
 Perhaps more importantly, the law generally limits your responsibility for unauthorized credit card charges to $50.”

 Gas stations can be hot spots for criminal activity.
 According to Visa, about 1.3% of payment fraud in the U.S. occurs at fuel pumps.

-Earlier this year, the FTC warned travelers about the use of card skimmers at gas pumps.
+The FTC warns travelers about the use of card skimmers at gas pumps.
 Skimmers are illegal card readers that criminals can attach to payment terminals.
 Fuel pump payment terminals are attractive targets because they are not manned by employees.